|

 -

 HOW MANY SEEDS IN A PACKET?
 Usually 'enough'!
-At least 20 seeds and sometimes
+Unless stated otherwise, there

 PHOTOGRAPHS are great, but COLOURS aren't always perfect: eg understand that